e2e.bike

 Tile Map 2/9: Beverley

 Beverley’s Tile Map accurately shows the line to Bridlington: the route survived Beeching.
-What it doesn’t accurately show is the mysterious ‘line to North Frodingham’, via Tickton, Routh, Long Riston and Leven.
+It also displays a mysterious ‘line to North Frodingham’, via Tickton, Routh, Long Riston and Leven.

-It survived being delisted by Dr Beeching thanks to a neat trick: it never existed in the first place.
+Mysterious, because it never existed.
 All 25 Tile Maps show it, but it was only a proposal – for a light railway – that was never built.
+At least it meant Beeching was never able to close it down.

 Must have been frustrating for you, Doc.